 After Your Surgery

-- Most patients are in the hospital for 3 days.
+Most people are in the hospital for 3 days after their surgery.

 - A temperature of 100.4° F (38° C) or higher

-- Pain that is not relieved with the pain medicine prescribed
+- Pain that is not relieved with prescription pain medication

 - Heavy vaginal bleeding